-Goal: Analyze proposals and obtain notify Ttribal Nationsinput.
+Goal: Analyze proposals and obtain-notify Ttribal Nationsinput.
 Agencies include ODFW, OPRD, DSL, OSP, and DLCD, and may include others based on the details of individual proposals.

-- 1. OCMP staff are automatically notified of all submitted public proposals. - 2.
+- Oregon Coastal Management Program OCMP staff are automatically notified of all submitted public proposals. - 2.
 Agencies evaluate completeness of proposals to determine if all necessary information has been included in the proposal, as well as if the proposer has taken all necessary steps to create a complete proposal. - a.
 Incomplete proposals will be rejected and not move forward in the review process.
 Proposers will be contacted with necessary information for completing and resubmitting the proposals. - b.
-Rejected proposals may be revised and resubmitted as a new proposal. - c.
-If the deadline for the Initial Proposal Process has passed, resubmissions may occur during the Maintenance Proposal Process. - 3.
-Agencies review complete proposals and create a report presenting an analysis of the proposal's alignment with the goals and policies of the Rocky Habitat Management Strategy and of implementation feasibility. - 4.
-OCMP staff will provide notification of rocky habitat site designation proposals to the federally recognized coastal Oregon Tribal Nations, and invite further discussion.
+Rejected proposals may be revised and resubmitted as a new proposal. - If the deadline for the Initial Proposal Process has passed, resubmissions may occur during the Maintenance Proposal Process. - Agencies review complete proposals and create a report presenting an analysis of the proposal's alignment with the goals and policies of the Rocky Habitat Management Strategy and of implementation feasibility.